Mom's Moat-Worthy REIT Portfolio Update

 REITs That Rockefeller Would Own

-Nothing can compare to the fortune created by John D. Rockefeller, who would be worth over $336 billion (adjusted by inflation).
-As you can see below.
-Rockefeller was not just “rich”, he was “filthy rich”. (source for chart)
+Nothing can compare to the fortune created by John D. Rockefeller, who would be worth over $336 billion (adjusted for inflation).
+As you can see below, Rockefeller was not just “rich”, he was “filthy rich.” (source for chart)

 It’s clear that nobody can “trump” John D. Rockefeller when it comes to wealth creation and one of the secrets to his success was the power of compounding.
 Rockefeller famously said,